DebrisHauler/HIIT-workout-personal-audio-trainer/README.md

 Then just run HIITmixer.py

 ## Example Routine:
-This is what my workout looks like on the treadmil, but you can adjust it for yourself!
+This is what my workout looks like on the treadmill, but you can adjust it for yourself!

-4 minutes jogging at 5 mph
+4ish minutes jogging at 5 mph

 1 minute sprinting at 10 mph